Yin Yoga Sequence for the Heart and Lung Meridians

 Traditional Chinese Medicine and the Heart and Lung

-Within our yin yoga practice we can practice sequences of poses that directly target areas of the physical body as well as specific meridian lines.
+Within our yin yoga practice, we can practice sequences of poses that directly target the physical body and specific meridian lines.
 Meridians are considered channels where Qi or Prana flows.
-Qi is the basic life force of the body.
+Qi is the body’s basic life force.
 Having enough Qi flowing smoothly in the meridians is key to health and longevity in body and mind.

-While each pose effects multiple meridians at a time we can combine the poses in a sequence to emphasize one or two meridians.
+While each pose affects multiple meridians simultaneously, we can combine poses in a sequence to emphasize one or two meridians.

 Acupressure Points Lung 1 and 2 (Zhong Fu and Yun Men):

-During this sequence focus on creating space around these points.
-Some of the poses will compress these points and others will release the compression.
+During this sequence, focus on creating space around these points.
+Some poses will compress these points, while others will release the compression.
 Pay special attention to the flood of energy and blood to the area when releasing.
-These points are especially helpful if you’re working with Lung congestion, troubles breathing or you’re processing grief.
+These points are especially helpful if you’re working with Lung congestion, trouble breathing, or you’re processing grief.

 You can learn more about using acupressure points during your yoga practice here.